A flea market is a place where goods are sold or traded. It’s typically located outside.

 The Origin Of ‘Flea Market’

-With that in mind, according to Wikipedia, one of the theories as to where this phrase originates from is the French ‘marché aux puces’, which literally translates to ‘market where one acquires fleas.’
+According to Wikipedia, one of the theories as to where this phrase originates from is the French ‘marché aux puces’, which literally translates to ‘market where one acquires fleas.’

 One of the oldest and most popular flea markets is located in Paris, France, and it has held the name Les Marché aux Puces (The Flea Market) since around the 1870s.
-Thus the term is at least that old.
+Thus the term is at least that old!

-Hey, uh… is anyone else itchy?
-Only kidding! *scratches*
+Anyway… is anyone else itchy? *scratches*